jrseti/FluxDensities/README.md

 1.0440 ± 0.0010.
 The center value of each coefficient is used for these calculations, ignoring there is a range.

+The decline in flux density over time is not taken into account for these calculations.
+Cassiopeia A, for example, is declining at a rate of approx 0.4%/year!

 This project is also an exercise in creating a data set and also displaying the data as an interactive graph, automatically popping up a new page in the user's default browser.